-This salad also has vitamin C-rich red bell peppers, shredded carrot, and parsley and is blended with a lemon vinaigrette made with lemon juice, apple cider vinegar, maple syrup, dijon mustard, and a little low-sodium tamari.
+This salad also has vitamin C-rich red bell peppers, shredded carrots, and parsley.
+It is blended with a lemon vinaigrette with lemon juice, apple cider vinegar, maple syrup, dijon mustard, and a little low-sodium tamari.

-If you already have leftover quinoa it’s quick and easy to pull together.
-Quinoa is a great grain (technically a pseudo-grain) to batch cook.
-For example, I made quinoa for Stuffed Acorn Squash and used the leftovers to make this salad.
+Quinoa is a high-protein grain (technically a pseudo-grain) and is great for batch cooking.
+For example, I made a batch of quinoa for this Stuffed Acorn Squash recipe and used the leftovers to make the cauliflower salad.
+If you already have leftover quinoa, this Cauliflower Quinoa Salad is quick and easy to assemble.

-Otherwise, you’ll want to let the freshly cooked quinoa cool down in the refrigerator before mixing in the rest of the ingredients.
-The salad is best served cold.
+Otherwise, you’ll want to let the freshly cooked quinoa cool before mixing in the rest of the ingredients.
+The salad is best served cold and is delicious for lunch or as a side dish.

-If you don’t have these particular vegetables, feel free to mix it up with different vegetables.
-Cucumber is a good addition or roasted red peppers.
-You can also sub the chickpeas with a different bean such as red kidney beans.
+If you don’t have these exact vegetables, feel free to substitute them with other vegetables.
+Cucumbers or roasted red peppers are good choices.
+You can also substitute chickpeas with a different bean, such as red kidney beans.

 - Quinoa Salad with Mango Dressing